charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 juju offer prometheus:receive-remote-write
 ```

-Check the status of these offerings with juju status --relations to see
+Check the status of these offerings with `juju status --relations` to see
 both grafana and prometheus listed.

 So far, we've created a model that runs microk8s on Ubuntu, and added that
 model as a Kubernetes cloud to Juju.
 We then used this cloud as a substrate
-for the cos-lite deployment.
+for the COS Lite deployment.
 We therefore have 2 models on the same controller.

 This process created two models (one for Ubuntu with microk8s deployed, and